If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

 You can use platforms like this to create interactive, rich experiences with your content.

-No matter what content strategy you decide for your startup, you need to know about artificial intelligence and the impact it will have on marketing in 2018.
+No matter what content strategy you decide for your startup, you need to know about artificial intelligence and the impact it will have on marketing.

 At its core, augmented reality is a way to display custom information on a screen, overlaid with what’s actually there.